asingh49/b2b-nav-study/README.md

 ---

 ## 📊 Portfolio Project Note

-This project uses synthetic data to demonstrate:
+This analysis demonstrates the complete research workflow I use for high-stakes product decisions, from study design through statistical validation to stakeholder recommendations.
+While the data is synthetic, the methodology mirrors my approach on similar projects.

+**What this project demonstrates:**
-- Between-subjects experimental design
+- Between-subjects experimental design for comparative evaluation
 - Statistical analysis in R (t-tests, effect size, assumption checking)
+- Translating statistical findings into business impact and recommendations
 - Data visualization with ggplot2

 The methodology reflects real-world UX research practices that I would apply with actual user recruitment and behavioral data collected via usability testing.